 Why does food insecurity matter?

-All people should have access to a healthy diet.
-However, almost 1/10 households in Elgin County and the City of St. Thomas are food insecure.
-When people are food insecure, it can impact their physical and mental health, as well as their social well-being.
+All people should have access to enough healthy food.
+However, almost 1 out of 10 households in Elgin County and St. Thomas are food insecure.
+When people are food insecure, it can impact their health and well-being.

 Elgin St. Thomas Public Health uses a survey called the Nutritious Food Basket to measure the cost of a healthy diet.
 The survey looks at foods from Canada’s Food Guide, including: vegetables & fruits, whole grains, milk & alternatives, and meat & alternatives.